The University of Florida Department of Surgery welcomes your application to the General Surgery Residency.

 - United States residency status (permanent resident, naturalized citizen, etc)

 - Proof of successful completion of USMLE step I, II, and III

 In general, international applicants beyond three (3) years from medical school are unlikely to be granted an interview.
 We do not honor requests for expedited application review or review materials submitted outside of ERAS.

 The Interview Process

-Decisions related to the offer of an interview will not be made until early November at the earliest.
+Decisions related to interview offers will not be made until late October at the earliest.
 Please do not contact the office with inquiries related to application status.

 For information about the General Surgery Residency Program at the University of Florida that is not available on this website, please contact Ting Wang, MHA.